raju-shrestha/math-for-machine-learning-coursera/README.md

 # Mathematics for Machine Learning Specialization
 This repo contains all my work for [this specialization](https://www.coursera.org/specializations/mathematics-machine-learning).
-The courses covers basic mathematics for understanding machine leraning and data science.
-Highly recommend anyone wanting to master machine learning or data science.
+The courses cover basic mathematics for understanding machine leraning and data science.
+Highly recommend anyone wanting to master AI or data science.

 All the code, quiz questions, and images are from the specialization.
 Here I posted these solutions, which are only for your reference purpse and for saving your time.